YountenTshering/AT70.18_HomeWork/FinalExam_2021_Main/README.md

 - Have touched every questions.
 - Model(Product, Company and Category) created with relationships.
 - Created a simple buy page.
+- Till here it was perfect but many changes and implementation was done where I had to go with assumption becuase it was taking time to debug.
 - Pessimistic and optimistic locking tried with read and write lock and version in **PurchaseServiceImpl** but gave error and had less time slove and do it.
 - Unit test demonstrated by Junit test concept used in singleton.(Did not finished- give some Assertions error false and project gave error with compilation )
 - Finally the locking and testing concept were applied from lab and project work.